EliasFM/Muse-N-News/README.md

 Users can use the search bar to look for their media.
 They can use the `type` dropdown to look for the specific kind of media.
 Additionally, users can also add favorites, which can be viewed in the `favorites` tab.

 #### Contributions
-This website was created by Yulong Tan & Katie Clark.
+This website was created by Elias Mendel, Yulong Tan, Katie Clark, and Anushka Raheja.